 - Uncertainty and lack of control

 - Poor scalability and maintainability

 - Poor methods and disappointing quality of tests

 - Technology vs. people issues

-Following are five “best practice” recommendations to help avoid those pitfalls and successfully integrate test automation into your testing organization.
+Following are 5 “best practice” recommendations to help avoid those pitfalls and successfully integrate Test Automation into your testing organization.

 1. Focus on the Methodology, Not the Tool